JackamWard/BAIS3250-Project/README.md

 ## Respository Overview

-This repository contains folders for the Data used, Jupyter Notebook containing code, and others.
+This repository contains folders for the Data used, Jupyter Notebook containing code, and Word Document Project Report.

 ## Project Overview